strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 import { BaseHeaderLayout, ContentLayout } from '@strapi/design-system/Layout';
 ```

-First, we import every hooks from React that we'll need for this to work.
+First, we import every hook from React that we'll need for this to work.
 We import the function to get the task count we created just before and then we import every Design system components we'll need.

 ```js
 const [taskCount, setTaskCount] = useState(0);